 The impact of art-like air pollution-exists at the level of human experience, rather than at the level of direct communication.
 It is an inherently "fuzzy", ambient, imprecise, and inefficient form of communication.
 Those same qualities also make it special and powerful; it speaks more directly to different kinds of people through the common bonds of human experience-the senses.

 Artists and designers ask what emotions are possible, and they invoke those emotions using an array of skills, materials, and meaning.
 Emotions connect directly with people's deep-seated moral foundations through novel aesthetic experiences, visceral reactions of disgust, pleasure and surprise, abstract confusion and uncertainty, or even a sense of alienation about one's own identity and role in society.
 Art prompts audiences to reflect on their personal experiences, to update their mental models for how the world works, and to expand their worldviews to encompass new goals for themselves and new forms of risk and reward.
 Art provokes informed citizenship.

-Air pollution is now one of the world's largest health risks, and the biggest environmental health risk - with some 7 million deaths annually attributable to outdoor and household air pollution from heart disease, stroke, respiratory diseases, and cancers.
-Now imagine the roughly 7 million inhabitants in the cities like Hong Kong and Rio de Janeiro or in countries like Jordan and Switzerland.
-Now re-imagine the impact of air pollution.
+Air pollution is now one of the world's largest health risks, and the biggest environmental health risk-with some 7 million deaths annually attributable to outdoor and household air pollution from heart disease, stroke, respiratory diseases, and cancers.
+Now imagine that 7 million as roughly equal to the population of Hong Kong, only a little more than Rio de Janeiro (6.5 million), or a little less than the population of Switzerland (8 million).
+Thinking about air pollution in those dimensions offers even more perspective on the problem.
 It's huge.

 Art often employs metaphors, and the best examples connect directly with people's everyday experiences and senses.
 What does smog taste like?
 Is it sweet, salty, bitter, or sour?
 How does it make you feel?
-We often write about social and environmental change using terms like "force", "impact", or "movement" to describe its weight in terms the body can understand.
+We often write about social and environmental change using terms like "force", "impact", or "movement" to describe its weight in terms people can understand.
 But how do most people actually experience those changes?
 Is it hot or cold?
 Does climate change mitigation require the tiniest push of a pen or the Herculean effort of moving a boulder?
 Without readymade comparisons, it can be difficult for ordinary people to imagine the task at hand.
 Art and artists draw these comparisons and make them visible; they lower the cognitive effort of uncertainty.

 This exhibition presents original works of art to stimulate new perspectives.
-By creating awareness and asking audiences to reflect, the work provides a platform for different audiences to learn and absorb the common molecules of human experience, to identify risks on their own terms, and to assess the vulnerabilities that are most meaningful for them.
+By creating awareness and asking audiences to reflect, art provides a platform for different audiences to share common strands of human experience.
 Art takes people out of the ordinary, the expected, and the anticipated.
 It opens people's minds to new possibilities, alternative scenarios, and unexpected paths of action.
 We hope you will do the same.